-Summer is coming and that means grilling, swimming, and warmer weather.
+Summer is coming and that means grilling, baseball, and warmer weather.
 It also means air conditioning season and this summer air conditioning system repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.

 Because of the R22 phase out, the heating and air conditioning industry is seeing the cost to repair older air conditioning systems needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to continue to increase as summer gets closer.

-The typical life-span of many home air conditioners is 8 to 10 years, which will help homeowners determine the cost benefit of either paying the rising price for R22 to repair older units, versus upgrading.
-More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
+The typical life-span of many home air conditioning systems is 8 to 10 years, which will help homeowners determine the cost benefit of either paying the rising price for R22 to repair older units, versus upgrading.
+More benefits to upgrading include the opportunity to take advantage of energy rebates being offered and improving your home’s energy-efficiency.
 New equipment will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.

 To learn more about your repair or replacement alternatives, call BW/Cook Service Experts today at 574-218-6404 today.